golioth/golioth-firmware-sdk/examples/esp_idf/certificate_auth/README.md

   using the `Project ID` column.
 * `device_name`: this is the name of the new device.
 It's a string, and can be anything.

-This will create three files in the `certs` directory:
+This will create two files in the `certs` directory:

 ```
 <project_id>-<device_name>.crt.der (public, cert presented to server)